 Star stories were passed down orally through generations providing instructions to future generations about the origins of creation, the timing of the seasons, when to hunt and more.

-“If you want to understand Indigenous peoples, you need to know the geography,” says Will Morin, an Anishinaabe astronomy knowledge keeper from Batchawana First Nation of Ojibwe in northeastern Ontario.
-“My elders speak of Indigenous knowledge as human knowledge.
-And if I went to Africa and spoke with Indigenous tribes, their knowledge would be Indigenous knowledge from their geography.”
+“If you want to understand Indigenous peoples, you need to know the geography,” says Will Morin, an Anishinaabe astronomy knowledge keeper from Michipicoten First Nation.
+“My elders speak of Indigenous knowledge as human knowledge and if I went to Africa and spoke with Indigenous tribes, their knowledge would be Indigenous knowledge from their geography.”

 Recognition of Indigenous astronomy has grown in recent years as Indigenous people reconnect with their cultures and learn about Indigenous constellation stories.
 Through learning about these stories, they hope to revive Indigenous culture and languages to be able to share with future generations.